 - Automatic operating system patching and antivirus software updates;

-- Automatic operating system lock after a period of inactivity;
+- Automatic screen lock after a period of inactivity;

-- Disabled remote access methods, such as remote desktop and file sharing.
+- Restricted remote access methods, such as remote desktop and file sharing.

-To maintain its confidentiality, Confidential Data shall be encrypted while in transit or at rest whenever possible.
+To maintain its confidentiality, Confidential Data shall be encrypted while in transit across open or insecure communication networks, or when stored on IT resources, whenever possible.
 Stored data may only be encrypted using approved encryption utilities.
 To ensure that data is available when needed each department or user of encrypted University data will ensure that encryption keys are adequately protected and that procedures are in place to allow data to be recovered by another authorized University employee.
 In employing encryption as a privacy tool, users must be aware of, and are expected to comply with, Federal Export Control Regulations.

 Activity Logging & Review